xshiraori/PyDivert2/README.md

 # PyDivert2

 This isn't some shiny new project.
-It's more like a slightly polished version of the original PyDivert because the original author seems to have other priorities right now.
+It's more like a slightly polished version of the original PyDivert because the original author seems to have other priorities right now and the project is not up-to-date with the current version of WinDivert.

 You can visit the original PyDivert repository and learn about its usage here: https://github.com/ffalcinelli/pydivert